thetianshuhuang/serial-vis/README.md

 my_serial_device = my_serial_vis(device_mount_path, second_example_setting="example_value")
 ```

+## API: Arduino
+- /lib/arduino.
+Everything is stored under a class serialVis; methods have the same name as the commands below, except log is split into 'logs' for strings, and 'logf' for floats.

 ## Commands
 Commands should be written to the serial interface, and are read by the script.